About Me

 Thanks to my machinist father, I developed an appreciation for mechanical things and shop environments at a very young age.
 This led me to pursue a degree in Mechanical Engineering from the University of California, Irvine.
 I then explored the aerospace, automotive aftermarket, and concept car industries before doing product development at Mazda R&D for almost 9 years.

 As a result of building my own 911, I left to pursue a dream of working on air-cooled Porsches at Singer Vehicle Design.
+I got the chance to work on Classic production at the original Sun Valley location as well as the new Torrance shop.

 I also enjoy introducing my two daughters to as much Southern California car culture as I can.